intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/API Overview/Energy API.md

     If the duration is _negative_ the duration will be retrospective to the requested epoch.
 For example a request for a */week* period and duration of __-3__ will return data for the previous three weeks, _ending_ at the requested epoch.

-The following table describes each `period` and the supported timestamp format for its `epoch`.
+The table below describes each `period` and supported timestamp formats for `epoch`.

 - The *compressed* format is used in hyperlinks (in the `href` attribute) and the *uncompressed* format is intended for use in display labels.